This month we are highlighting our work at Ottawa’s Cultural & Heritage Sites!

-From historic farming estates, such as the Fairfield Heritage House, to important monuments in the heart of Ottawa, such as the Bytown Museum, 3D Virtual tours offer you the possibility of touring and enjoying these historic sites from the comfort of your own home!
+From charming historic farming estates, such as the Fairfield Heritage House, to important monuments in the heart of Ottawa, such as the Bytown Museum, 3D Virtual tours offer you the possibility of touring and enjoying these historic sites from the comfort of your own home.

-Come tour these Historic and Cultural Sites across Canada’s Capital Region!
+Come tour these Historic Sites across Canada’s Capital Region!

 3D Virtual tours offer you the opportunity to visit and tour a number of historic sites through your computer, phone, or tablet.
 Take some time to walk through the following tours created by Point3D and explore, as each is accompanied by background information on the location’s historic significance.

 Location 3080 Richmond Rd, Nepean, ON K2B 7T9

 Fairfields Heritage House is an impressive 19th Century Gothic Revival farmhouse located 10 minutes away from Ottawa’s Parliament buildings, near Bayshore.
 A 3D Virtual Tour of the museum gives insight into its 200+ years of rich, local history and the people who helped shape the evolution of the area.

 Step inside the Fairfields Heritage House with Point3D’s Virtual tour to experience life as it was hundreds of years ago, with infographics along the way providing you with detailed information about the location and its history!

 Watson’s Mill Heritage Site